ZombieRUNs/YOPO/README.md

 **Faster and Simpler:** The code is greatly simplified and refactored in Python/PyTorch.
 We also replaced the simulator with our CUDA-accelerated randomized environment, which is faster, lightweight, and boundless.
 For the stable version consistent with our paper, please refer to the [main](https://github.com/TJU-Aerial-Robotics/YOPO/tree/main) branch.

 ### Hardware:
 Our drone designed by [@Mioulo](https://github.com/Mioulo) is also open-source.
-The hardware components are listed in [hardware_list.pdf](hardware/hardware_list.pdf), and the SolidWorks file of carbon fiber frame can be found in [/hardware](hardware/).
+The hardware components are listed in [hardware_list.pdf](hardware/hardware_list.pdf), and the SolidWorks file of carbon fiber frame can be found in [/hardware](hardware/) (complete assembly files are included in the [Release](https://github.com/TJU-Aerial-Robotics/YOPO/releases/tag/hardware)).

 ## Introduction:
 We propose **a learning-based planner for autonomous navigation in obstacle-dense environments** which integrates (i) perception and mapping, (ii) front-end path searching, and (iii) back-end optimization of classical methods into a single network.